NeXt-UI/next-tutorials/tutorials/tutorial-007-09.md

 ```

 #### Topology data
 Oops, we have almost forgotten to add the new property to topology data: ```status```.
-Make sure you did it like that:
+Make sure you set the appropriate status to all the nodes like that:

 ##### topology_data.js (exceprt)
 ```JavaScript